janicehuang4/Databees/README.md

 #Databees Project
-This is a webstore was done for my CMPSC 431W - Database Management Systems class for the spring 2016 semester.
+This webstore was done for my CMPSC 431W - Database Management Systems class for the spring 2016 semester.
 This project was done in a group of five(5).

 <b> ** This is a copy of a shared repository in the case the original should be deleted. </b>